ryan-m-gallagher/ryan-m-gallagher.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-My primary fields of specialization are urban/regional economics and local public finance.
-I am an applied microeconomist and my most recent research focuses on the fiscal and socio-economic effects of redistributive property taxation, urban land-use regulation, and income segregation.
+I am an applied microeconomist with a specialization in urban/regional economics and local public finance.
+My most recent research focuses on the fiscal and socio-economic effects of redistributive property taxation, urban land-use regulation, and income segregation.
 I also like to dabble a bit in urban economic history; some of my current research investigates the long-run socio-economic impacts of suburban land-use controls and suburban municipal annexation decisons made during the early post-WWII era.

 I have a wide range of teaching interests.
 Beyond core micro-thoeory courses, I teach classes in urban economics, regional economic development/growth, cost-benefit analysis, and public-sector economics.
 I also teach a first-term micro-theory course for the University of Illinois at Chicago's Department of Economics as part of their Applied M.A. in Economics program.